Charles Sturt University

 If you hold overseas secondary or tertiary qualifications from countries where English is not the standard language of instruction, you must provide evidence of English language proficiency.

-Charles Sturt University's Connections First Nations Direct Entry Program is a supported personalised pathway into university that assesses skills and suitability for academic life.
+If you're First Nations, our First Nations Direct Entry Program is a supported personalised pathway into university that assesses skills and suitability for academic life.

 You will be eligible for most Charles Sturt undergraduate courses if you have:

-• completed your recruit training
+• completed recruit training

 • completed initial employment training (or equivalent per branch of service)

-• at least two years of experience.
+• at least two years of military experience.

 You may also get credit for your service.

-How your experience is recognised at Charles Sturt University
+Recognised at Charles Sturt University

 General information for Charles Sturt University